Nigeria faces a tough time diversifying from oil | DW | 13.10.2021

 Nigeria has long been home to one of the continent's most vibrant tech hubs.

-The COVID-19 pandemic gave the ICT industry an additional boost.
+The coronavirus pandemic gave the ICT industry an additional boost.
 Companies desperately sought remote working solutions for their employees, and people stuck at home turned towards digital communications, online banking, and shopping.

-Jumia, Nigeria's largest online trader, reported turnover growth of around 30% for the first quarter of 2020, for instance.
+Jumia, Nigeria's largest online trader, reported turnover growth of about 30% for the first quarter of 2020.
 As a result, the ICT sector contributed nearly 18% of the GDP in the second quarter of 2020 compared to 10% in 2018.

-A large part of this increase came from fintech (financial technology) as the need for cashless payments, mobile transactions, and easy loans exploded during the pandemic.
+A large part of this increase came from financial technology (fintech) as the need for cashless payments, mobile transactions and easy loans exploded during the pandemic.

 An estimated two out of five Nigerians are financially excluded.
 This, combined with the country's youthful population and increasing smartphone penetration, "creates the perfect recipe for a thriving fintech sector," according to KPMG, an international consulting company.